binidadu85/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!bin/bash
+#!/bin/bash
-ptints absolute current directory
+script to print the absolute path directory \n